-The Ramblers is run by a board of trustees elected by council members at the annual meeting of general council.
+The Ramblers is run by a board of trustees elected by Council members at the annual meeting of General Council.

 The trustees are all volunteers.
 They steer the charity and guarantee its long term health and strength.
 They appoint and oversee the chief executive, approve the business plan and agree the annual budget.
 The minutes of board meetings are available online so that members can see what the board is doing on their behalf.

-Meet the trustees and senior management team.
+Meet the trustees and senior leadership team.

 The Charity Commission (the body which regulates charities like the Ramblers in England and Wales) produces a useful guide to the role and responsibilities of trustees, called The Essential Trustee.
 For more information visit www.charity-commission.gov.uk.